NEWS DESK

 Building your stock news briefing…

-Kinder Morgan, Inc. Common Stock (KMI) is currently showing a bullish headline tone with a mixed / range backdrop.
+Kinder Morgan, Inc. Common Stock (KMI) is currently showing a slightly bullish headline tone with a mixed / range backdrop.
 The latest news flow is being framed here as context rather than prediction, so beginners can quickly see whether headlines are helping, hurting, or complicating the chart story.
-Earnings tone is currently no clear earnings read.
+Earnings tone is currently positive earnings tone.

 This section is separated from the general news feed so investors can quickly connect the latest headlines with the structured earnings report.